rb-builder/rishabh.github.io/_posts/distributed-systems/2025-04-26-time-clocks-and-ordering-of-events-in-distributed-systems.md

 ## Learning to take away?
+> In a distributed system, understanding and enforcing causality is more fundamental than trying to mimic real-world physical time.
+>
+Lamport showed that logical time is sufficient for maintaining consistency and ordering in distributed systems — a revolutionary idea that has influenced almost all later work in distributed computing.

+Here are few practical learnings -
 1. Events in a distributed system form a partial order.
 2. Getting true total order is impractical without introducing serious bottlenecks or single point of failures.
 3. Most large scale distributed systems uses the partial order into an arbitrary total order.
 Making sure the total